Dragana Radaković: Soprano career

-Radakovic's first role as a member of the National Theatre was Abigaille in Verdi's Nabucco.
+Radaković's first role as a member of the National Theatre was Abigaille in Verdi's Nabucco.
 Praised in reviews, her Abigaille interpretation has been in significant and steady demand ever since – during 2019 alone she had 29 Nabucco performances.

 Soon after her debut, she received invitations to perform as a guest artist at other opera houses, and expanded her repertoire singing Rosalinde in Die Fledermaus by Johann Strauss II in 2004 and Odabella in Verdi's Attila in 2005 at the Serbian National Theatre, and Marguerite in Gounod's Faust in 2006 at the Maribor Slovene National Theatre.
 In the following year she added the roles of Leonora in Verdi's Il Trovatore, Sylvia in Kálmán's Die Csárdásfürstin and the soprano soloist in Beethoven's 9th Symphony.

 She started performing at opera houses throughout Europe in 2008.
 She was a soprano soloist at the Palau de les Arts Reina Sofia in a Puccini concert conducted by Placido Domingo.
 In 2009 she appeared as Leonora in Verdi's La forza del destino and as Aida.
 In 2011, she sang the title role of Puccini's Tosca at the Romanian National Opera, Cluj-Napoca and the title role of Cilea's Adriana Lecouvreur at the Opera Timișoara.

 Donna Anna in Mozart's Don Giovanni was her new role for 2012, in a production that went on European tour, with performances in Timisoara, Munich, Dortmund, Wolfsburg, Saarbrücken, and Frankfurt.
 In the same year, as a soprano soloist, she sang at several opera festivals and concerts in Timisoara, Sibiu, Constanța, Hunedoara, Tilburg, Brugge, Breda, and The Hague.

 In 2013, she appeared as Bellini's Norma at the Croatian National Theatre in Osijek and as Desdemona in Verdi's Otello in Craiova.
 During that year she performed her roles at opera halls in Europe, at Opera Timișoara as Leonora in Il Trovatore, at the Summer Festival in Schwerin as Abigaille in Nabucco, in the Giuseppe Verdi 200th anniversary concert with the Zurich Kammerphilharmonie and debuted as a soprano soloist in Mozart's Requiem at the Athenaeum.

-In 2014 she was invited to Egypt to perform Aida at the location where it was premiered in 1871, the Cairo Opera House.
+In 2014, she was invited to Egypt to perform Aida at the location where it was premiered in 1871, the Cairo Opera House.
 That year she also sang Verdi's Requiem in Cluj and Puccini's Turandot at Opera Timișoara for the first time.
 Turandot was to become her new signature role.

-During the following year she appeared for the first time as Desdemona in Otello at the Festival Maria Bieshu in Moldova, followed by performing as Tosca for the first time at the Hungarian Opera.
+During the following year, she appeared for the first time as Desdemona in Otello at the Festival Maria Bieshu in Moldova, followed by performing as Tosca for the first time at the Hungarian Opera.